• Skip to primary navigation

 Make a Lava Lamp

-Lava lamps are super simple to make, and the perfect take home gift as they are completely reusable with the addition of a bit more alka seltzer or an effervescent vitamin tablet.
-You could make a beautiful display of different coloured lava lamps and use as party favours at the end, or even give the kids a make your own lava lamp kit ( containing a little bottle of oil, food colouring, a jar and an fizzy tablet ) in a little bag.
+Lava lamps are super simple to make and the perfect take-home gift.
+They are completely reusable with the addition of a bit more Alka Seltzer or an effervescent vitamin tablet.
+Children can make a beautiful display of different-coloured lava lamps and take home their creations as party favours.

 Homemade lava lamp - easy science at home